Student Progress Committees

 Filing a Complaint with the University’s Accrediting Agencies

-The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA), the Commission on Osteopathic College Accreditation (COCA), and the Commission on Dental Accreditation (CODA) recognize their responsibility to provide complainants the opportunity to utilize their organizations as a vehicle to deal with specific grievances as well as being a mechanism for reviewing and finally resolving complaints.
-Complaints that cannot be addressed by the University may be filed with HLC-NCA, COCA, CODA, or the APA.
-Contact information for each agency can be found in the Accreditation section.
+The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA), the Commission on Osteopathic College Accreditation (COCA), and the Commission on Dental Accreditation (CODA) provide individuals the opportunity to utilize their accreditation organizations to receive specific grievances, as well as providing a mechanism for reviewing and resolving complaints.
+Students may file complaints with HLC-NCA, COCA, CODA, or the APA, and may do so confidentially when permitted by the accreditation organization.
+Contact information for each agency can be found on the KCU website.

 Information for Crime Victims About Disciplinary Proceedings